 Using the command line interface (CLI):

 All of the above commands have options that control the amount and format of the output returned.
-Please run

-Use Globus Connect Personal, which provides a point-and-click interface for configuring and operating a Globus endpoint on your local machine.
-After installing Globus Connect Personal, your computer looks just like any other Globus endpoint, so all the standard Globus web and command line interface features will work.
+Use Globus Connect Personal, which provides a point-and-click interface for configuring and operating a Globus mapped collection on your local machine.
+After installing Globus Connect Personal, your computer looks just like any other Globus collection, so all the standard Globus web and command line interface features will work.
 Globus Connect Personal runs behind NATs and firewalls, as long as it can make an outbound connection.
 Click the link for your operating system to get started with Globus Connect Personal: Mac OS X, Windows, Linux.

 Globus optimizes GridFTP transfers by choosing performance optimizations based on the number and sizes of files in the workload.
-Thus, users do not have to be GridFTP and globus-url-copy experts to get high performance transfers.
+Thus, users do not have to be GridFTP experts to get high performance transfers.
 If you are an advanced user or resource owner, read on…

 opens multiple login sessions (also known as control channel sessions).
 Each login session starts a GridFTP process on the server, usually via xinetd.
 Thus, a concurrency (cc) of 4 would drive 4 GridFTP processes, so you have 4 processes driving IO (each one working on a different file).
 Files are divided among the sessions, so this only works if you have multiple files in a job (most users do).
-Also note that each session may be to a different server if you had DNS round robining, a load balancer, or multiple physical endpoints defined in Globus.
+Also note that each session may be to a different server if you had DNS round robining, a load balancer, or multiple physical DTNs defined in Globus.
 So concurrency is great for driving more filesystem processes, CPU cores, and even machine nodes, in addition to opening more network data streams.

 is a network level optimization.
 Regular FTP sends a file over one TCP stream, which isn’t ideal for high latency, high throughput links.
 Parallelism can divide and send a file’s data blocks over multiple TCP streams, however, all the TCP streams have the same source and destination GridFTP server process.
 Large files over high latency links can benefit from higher parallelism.

-3 active transfer tasks
+3 active transfer tasks per Globus user

-100 pending transfer tasks
+100 pending transfer tasks per Globus user

 100,000,000 files in a single transfer task